A longer post on my experience with Tavour (some of which is positive) is coming soon, but for now just a quick observation or two.

 Several things bug me about this, and BTW I’m not even talking about the adjunct laden beer, here.

-Secondly, even if you are a big fan of pastry stouts, the line taken from the Chicago Tribune is frankly wholly accurate (I suspect that this is the article that Tavour is referring to).
+Secondly, even if you are a big fan of pastry stouts, the line taken from the Chicago Tribune is wholly accurate (I suspect that this is the article that Tavour is referring to).
 This is the basis of much of my complaining about so much of the beverage (I refuse to call it beer) industry these days.
 A ‘beer’ like this, really does forget, “what beer tastes like”.
 These things are best described as “alcoholic desert beverages”.
-In short, in 2017 Josh Noel was quite correct.
+In 2017, Josh Noel was quite correct.